thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 - `npm run deploy` - Deploy your application on `AWS Lambda`
 - `npm run db:migration` - Run database migrations
 - `npm run db:seed` - Seed Database

+### Migration

+To manage our Contentful content types via code we implement migration scripts which are located in `scripts/migration`.

+### Seeding

+To pre-populate the data within contentful we implement seeding scripts which are located in `scripts/seed`.

+### Testing

+Testing is set up with `Jest`.
+You can see some example test files under `src/schema/technology`

 ## Project Structure